aletheatoh/chain-reaction/README.md

 The score increment starts with 10, and increases by a multiple of 10 with each successive collision.
 The larger the chain reaction you create, the more points you score!

+## Planning and Development
+Agile development methodologies, namely creating user stories and designing wireframes, were used in this project.
+Please refer to [here](https://github.com/aletheatoh/chain-reaction/blob/master/agile-dev/agiledev.md) for a detailed description of my agile development process.

 ## Built with
 - HTML5
 - CSS3